Benin Expedition of 1897: Movement for repatriation of objects taken as war booty

-In 2017 a cockerel statue or okukor looted during the 1897 Benin Expedition was removed from the hall of Jesus College, Cambridge, following protests by students of the university.
+In 2017, a cockerel statue or okukor looted during the 1897 Benin Expedition was removed from the hall of Jesus College, Cambridge, following protests by students of the university.
 Jesus College's student union passed a motion declaring that the sculpture should be returned.
 A spokesperson from the university stated that "Jesus College acknowledges the contribution made by students in raising the important but complex question of the rightful location of its Benin bronze, in response to which it has removed the okukor from its hall" and that the university is willing "to discuss and determine the best future for the okukor, including the question of repatriation.
-On 27 October 2021, the okukor was received by Nigeria's National Commission for Museums and Monuments in a Benin Bronze Restitution Ceremony held and livestreamed by Jesus College.
+On 27 October 2021, the okukor was received by Nigeria's National Commission for Museums and Monuments (NCMM) in a Benin Bronze Restitution Ceremony held and livestreamed by Jesus College.

-The University of Aberdeen became the first institution to agree to the full repatriation of a Benin Bronze from a museum in March 2021 and handed back a bronze sculpture, depicting the head of an Oba, to the Nigerian National Commission for Museums and Monuments on 28 October 2021.
-It had been purchased by the university at an auction in 1957 and was identified as a Benin bronze in a recent collections review.
+In March 2021, the University of Aberdeen became the first institution to agree to the full repatriation of a Benin Bronze from a museum.
+It handed back a bronze sculpture, depicting the head of an Oba, to the NCMM on 28 October 2021.
+It had been purchased by the university at an auction in 1957 and was identified, much later, as a Benin bronze during a collections review.

+In April 2025, the Museum of Fine Arts, Boston, announced it would close a gallery of historic bronzes from the Kingdom of Benin, some of which were looted in 1897.
+Museum leadership stated they would return 29 of the bronzes to their donor, Robert Owen Lehman, while retaining five bronzes owned by the museum for later display in its Art of Africa Gallery.
+When the NCMM demanded the return of the pieces in 2012, that request was rebuffed.

+Current policy of the Nigerian government is for all repatriated Benin Bronzes to be turned over to the ownership of Ewuare II, the current Oba of Benin and a direct descendant of the ruler of Benin overthrown by the British in 1897.
+Campaigners for slavery reparations described this as unjust and misguided, arguing that the Oba's ancestors profited from the slave trade.
+They note that the Kingdom of Benin was a slave trading state into the late 19th century at the time of the 1897 overthrow and argue that the Bronzes were created with the wealth acquired from the slave trade.